 In case you see me dancing bachata, you are lucky.
 I dance bachata very occasionally.
-But there was a time when I danced bachata a lot, I even signed few times for a competition!
-It was a time when I was dancing salsa and bachata shortly (crazy, right?)—just a year after my introduction into salsa on1, I started switch to on2 or mambo (depends on how you want to call it) and started to dance bachata on the stage.
+But there was a time when I danced bachata a lot; I even signed a few times for a competition!
+It was a time when I was dancing salsa and bachata shortly (crazy, right?)—just a year after my introduction into salsa on1, I started the switch to on2 or mambo (depends on how you want to call it) and started to dance bachata on the stage.

 I slowly stopped dancing bachata until today when I don’t dance it at all.
 I don’t care about bachata anymore.
 It attracts more weirdos than salsa, to put it nicely.
 Sometimes it’s good not to be the mainstream. :-)